LeanCat: A Benchmark Suite for Formal Category Theory in Lean (Part I: 1-Categories): Introduction

 Despite steady progress in neural theorem proving, current formal benchmarks still do not adequately exercise \emph{library-grounded, abstraction-heavy} reasoning.
 Widely used datasets such as miniF2F \citep{miniF2F} and FIMO \cite{FIMO} largely draw from olympiad-style problems, while university-level suites like ProofNet \cite{proofNet} and PutnamBench \cite{putnamBench} focus on undergraduate competition or textbook material.
 These benchmarks are valuable, but they often reward short clever tricks or computation rather than sustained work inside rich abstract frameworks.
 By contrast, modern research mathematics is written at high generality, organized around reusable interfaces, and deeply intertwined with large libraries of definitions and lemmas—so success hinges less on a single key insight and more on navigating abstraction, managing definitions, and coherently composing library knowledge over long horizons.

 Category theory provides a natural stress-test for this capability: as the interface language of modern mathematics—categories, functors, natural transformations, adjunctions, limits/colimits, monads—formal proofs typically rely on \emph{diagrammatic} and \emph{universal-property} reasoning, i.e., constructing morphisms with the right naturality/uniqueness guarantees and showing commutativity across families of structures.
 Yet existing formal benchmarks rarely target this abstraction layer directly.
-To bridge this gap, we introduce \textbf{LeanCat}, a benchmark of 100 category-theory problems formalized in Lean 4 (mathlib), designed to test whether automated provers can operate \emph{inside} a mature library and compose high-level abstractions rather than solve isolated puzzles.
+To bridge this gap, we introduce \textbf{LeanCat}\footnote{The benchmark code and data are available at \url{https://github.com/sciencraft/LeanCat}.}, a benchmark of 100 category-theory problems formalized in Lean 4 (with Mathlib), designed to test whether automated provers can operate \emph{inside} a mature library and compose high-level abstractions rather than solve isolated puzzles.
 LeanCat complements algebra-focused benchmarks such as the FATE series \cite{Fate} by shifting the frontier from abstract algebra to category theory.

-Our baseline evaluation reveals a stark abstraction gap: across five strong models, the best achieves only \textbf{$8.25\%$} at pass@1 and \textbf{$12\%$} at pass@4, with accuracy dropping sharply from Easy to High once library navigation and long-horizon abstraction management become necessary (Figure~\ref{Formalizaton_accuracy}).
-We further observe a persistent gap between producing a plausible natural-language argument and generating compilable Lean code, highlighting a pronounced \emph{natural-to-formal bottleneck} (Figure~\ref{nl_vs_fl}).
+Our baseline evaluation reveals a stark \textbf{abstraction gap}: across five strong models, the best achieves only \textbf{$8.25\%$} at pass@1 and \textbf{$12\%$} at pass@4.
+More critically, we observe a collapse in compositional generalization: performance drops from $55.0\%$ on Easy tasks to \textbf{0.0\%} on High-difficulty tasks (Figure~\ref{Formalization_accuracy}), validating that current LLMs struggle to manage long-horizon abstraction dependencies.

+To address this challenge, we go beyond static evaluation and introduce \textbf{LeanBridge}, a retrieval-augmented agent designed to close the abstraction gap.
+LeanBridge implements a dynamic \textit{retrieve--generate--verify} loop that actively queries the library for definitions and lemmas.
+Our experiments show that LeanBridge achieves a success rate of $24.0\%$.
+As shown in Figure~\ref{Formalization_accuracy}, our agentic approach (solid lines) effectively mitigates the performance collapse observed in baselines, securing the first successful proofs on High-difficulty tasks.
+These results empirically demonstrate that iterative refinement and library retrieval are not merely optimizations, but strict necessities for neuro-symbolic reasoning in abstract domains.